-A UW Certificate scholarship paves the way for a mom to return to the world of work
+A UW Certificate scholarship paves the way for a stay-at-home mom to return to WOrk

-She found the answer to those questions in the UW project management certificate program — the path to developing highly sought-after work skills along with an impressive University of Washington credential.
+She found the answer to those questions in the UW Certificate in Project Management — the path to developing highly sought-after work skills along with an impressive University of Washington credential.

 I’m embarking on a journey to create a new chapter for myself and my three children.
-I’m excited to learn new skills and to show my children what strength, bravery and determination looks like.
+I’m excited to learn new skills and to show my children what strength, bravery and determination looks like.— Laura Kirch

 There was just one problem: Laura couldn’t afford to pay for the program.